hanhanwu/Hanhan_Break_the_Limits/Bank_Fantasy/Golden_Bridge/ReadMe.md

   * Helps small or medium business more, the bridge might also strength the community bonds
   * It helps promoting online contactless payment
   * Doesn't use individual user's identity data, proivacy with intelligence
+  * Grow acceptance of digital payment
+  * Address new payments flows

 ## Implementation
 ### Data Preprocessing